Medical Malpractice Lawyer in Baltimore Representing Clients in MD

 The simplest definition of medical malpractice is a medical professional’s failure to uphold the standard of care for their patient.
 The “standard of care” is simply defined as the minimum level of acceptable treatment a patient’s condition demands.
 Medical professionals and researchers must use the best available data to determine the most appropriate treatments for known medical conditions and for managing patient symptoms.
 Doctors, nurses, anesthesiologists, surgeons, and other medical professionals may only deviate from the standard of care with good reason, such as when a patient is physically incapable of tolerating the accepted measures of the standard of care and requires alternative treatment.

 Medical malpractice also applies to cases of incompetence, such as a surgeon attempting a procedure without the requisite training and experience or prescribing the wrong medication to a patient.
-Peter Angelos Law has successfully represented Baltimore, MD area clients in medical malpractice claims pertaining to gross negligence, medication errors, diagnostic errors, surgical errors, birth injuries, and wrongful deaths caused by medical professionals.
+Our medical malpractice attorney has successfully represented Baltimore, MD area clients in medical malpractice claims pertaining to gross negligence, medication errors, diagnostic errors, surgical errors, birth injuries, and wrongful deaths caused by medical professionals.

 How Do You Know If You Have a Medical Malpractice Case in Maryland?